 You may also want to include some general multipurpose tools such as a utility knife, Philips and flathead screwdriver, adjustable wrench, pliers, cable ties, and electrical tape.
 If you don’t know your way around an engine, be sure to have a plan for roadside assistance, and pack some emergency supplies like an emergency blanket, first aid kit, snacks, and drinkable water.

 RepairSmith Can Help

 Preparing your family for a road trip can be difficult enough without the added stress of making sure your vehicle is up to par.
-Our expert mechanics can come to your home or business and check your car to make sure you don’t get caught in the middle of nowhere and reach your destination safely.
+Our expert mechanics can come to your home or office and check your car to make sure you don’t get caught in the middle of nowhere and reach your destination safely.